 Macat is a global leader in developing critical thinking skills.
-Our unique toolkit helps institutions, businesses and learners to effectively measure, analyse, and develop critical thinking, contributing to greater personal and professional success.
+Our unique solutions helps institutions, businesses and individuals to effectively measure, analyse, and develop critical thinking, contributing to greater personal and professional success.

 Salah has had long-standing business achievements in Egypt and the Middle East, and was Strategy Consultant at the Westminster Foundation for Democracy in London.
 He holds a master’s degree in political sociology from the London School of Economics and a bachelor's degree from the University of South Carolina.
 Salah serves on the advisory board of the Business School at the American University in Cairo.
 Salah is also Founder of the Alexandria Trust